DishaBalpande/Decision-Trees/README.md

 ![download](https://user-images.githubusercontent.com/55234691/91151405-3e8ee580-e6db-11ea-877f-57d214f35331.png)

-## Multi-output Decision Tree Regression¶
+## Multi-output Decision Tree Regression

 The decision trees is used to predict simultaneously the noisy x and y observations of a circle given a single underlying feature.
 As a result, it learns local linear regressions approximating the circle.